ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can delete recipes that I posted so that I can remove them from the site._**

-  Users can delete their own recipe from Recipe Details page.
+  Users can delete their own recipes from Recipe Details page.
 Delete button is available for the author of the recipe.

   <img src="docs/images/testing/us-update-recipe-button.png" width=350>